 Blueway trails are encouraging the recreational use of waterways by new users, using either their own equipment or participating through activity providers and clubs.
 There is a low level of awareness about the implications of increased paddling activity, moving equipment between waterways and about the need for invasive species control.
-A study is underway (as of Summer 2022) to bring a focus to this new Blueway market and to consider the measures that will help prevent the introduction and spread of invasive species associated with self-powered water-based activity on existing and future Blueways.
-Recommendations from this study are expected in Autumn 2022 and this document will be updated at that time.
+A study was undertaken in 2022 to bring a focus to this new Blueway market and to consider the measures that will help prevent the introduction and spread of invasive species associated with self-powered water-based activity on existing and future Blueways.
+Guidance and practical tools from this study can be found below;